It’s the end of October. How on earth did that happen??

 If YES, that’s very exciting!
 You must’ve applied to someplace like Columbia, Darden, Duke, or INSEAD.
 Jump to YAY!!

 Q6: Have you already gotten rejected??

 If YES then if our fancy schmancy decision tree is correct, you were interviewed at a by-invitation school which has then rejected you post-interview…. and that means an intervention is necessary unless you also have other by-invitation interviews happening for Round 1.
-We suggest going for the Post-Mortem Review to find out what went sideways for you on the school (probably Columbia) where you got so far… and didn’t make it.
+We suggest going for the Post-Mortem Review to find out what went sideways for you on the school (probably Columbia, or HBS) where you got so far… and didn’t make it.
 Remember, each school’s decision is an independent event, but still, when you get that close and then it goes negative, there’s always something to be learned and then those learnings applied to course-correct from the strategy that had been attempted.
 For now, continue to Q7, answering the remaining questions in terms of still-active apps (not total apps submitted at the beginning of the round).

 Q7: Were at least half your apps to schools OTHER THAN H/S/W?

 Q8: Were at least 2 of your apps to schools OTHER THAN Tuck or Kellogg?